 He started with reason, which is not simply thinking but is specifically the ability to determine truth from falsehood.
 Next, Descartes held that “properly applying” one’s reason meant only accepting things as true that were accessible to the mind in a clear and distinct fashion—things that could not be doubted.

 But in order for something to be undoubtedly true it must be true despite one’s best efforts to doubt it.
 And this is just what Descartes did.
 He went through a process of doubting everything that he believed up to that point.

 Having already observed how people typically establish their views on inherited practices and customs rather than reason, his method rejects all past opinions as false until proven–by reason–to be true.
 Sense perceptions (what we see, hear, and experience) are likewise false until proven true.

 The only thing that Descartes could not doubt was that he was thinking, and this gave him absolute certainty of his own existence, upon which he founded his entire philosophy: I think, therefore I am.

 But is this important?

-For in showing us where these “bad and broken” views about the Bible come from (and what they are based on), we are more able to replace them with better, more functional views.
+For in showing us where these “problematic and broken” views about the Bible come from (and what they are based on), we are more able to replace them with better, more functional views.
 Specifically, it seems Christians need a better philosophical orientation than Descartes’ Modernism if they are to do justice both to the real world and to the Bible itself.
 More next post.